ShaoboWang-Jason/shaoboWang_COMP90019_VoiceMeeting/README.md

 * Server Python package: tornado, socket, threading
 * Android Application package: Firebase, AudioRecorder, MediaPlayer
 * HTML: bootstrap.min.css, Chart.bundle.min.js, Chart.min.js, utils.js, echarts.min.js, jquery.min.js
-* Firebase: Need Google play for FirebaseAuth
+* Firebase: Need Google play for FirebaseAuth, need Internet

 ## How to Use
 * Need to first run server and tornado_web python files for receiving data from Android application.
 * Firebase is needed.
 Therefore, the emulator should be able to connect to Internet.
 * The ip and port are uniformed, if you wish to change the IP, you need to first set up server.py and tornado_web.py, and change the ip connection on Android Application.
 * "Upload" button should be happened before "data" button since the voice should be transferred to server and get json data back, and then transfer json data to webserver.
+* Short time recording may have some errors just like the information header does not recognize.
+If click "Upload" button and there is no response for a while waiting time.
+Click the button again!
+If tried some times but still not work, please record again.
+The back-end may not recognize this recording.
 * Sometimes backend will not recognize the file name, if cannot find any data back, please retry upload button.
 * Do not click data button if there is an empty data back.
 Although we have handle exception for empty message, still need to be careful of empty message.
 * The userid please try a@qq.com with password 111111